cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V12.md

 ### ViewEngine support removed

 Angular 2-8 internal engine was named ViewEngine.
-It was replaced by a new engine called Ivy in Angular 9.
+It was replaced automatically by a new engine called Ivy in Angular 9.

 While Angular 9-11 still allowed to manually switch back to ViewEngine, Angular 12 has removed ViewEngine support.
 So now libraries are compiled directly for Ivy.

 ## Other changes